 As you near completion, review the University Registrar's information on Dissertation Progress and Submission.
 Additionally, review the items below as you prepare to submit.
 Avoid the most common mistakes: submitting late and not having a hard copy.

 - Confirm the exact due date for dissertation submission on the Academic Calendar.
 Deadlines matter!
 In general, to be awarded a degree in December, the dissertation must be submitted by early October.
 To be awarded a degree in May, the dissertation must be submitted in mid-March.
 All dissertations must be uploaded by 5 p.m. on the due date.

 - Consult the Formatting Guide.
 Double-check to ensure that your title and abstract pages are done correctly and that your dissertation is printed out single-sided.

 - Notify your program.
 Check the Academic Calendar for the deadline for notifying your department of your intention to submit your dissertation.
 Your dissertation readers should be finalized at this time.

 - Prepare for Commencement.

-All dissertations that have been accepted by the Graduate School of Arts and Sciences are published on microfilm and then deposited in the Manuscripts and Archives section of the Sterling Memorial Library.
+All dissertations that have been accepted by the Graduate School of Arts and Sciences are deposited in the Manuscripts and Archives section of the Sterling Memorial Library.

 If you have questions about submitting your dissertation, the Dissertation Office is ready to help.